jwhazy/instigator/README.md

 winget install Jacksta.Instigator
 ```

-### Automatic installer

-You can download the latest installer [here](https://github.com/jwhazy/instigator/releases/latest/).
 ### Single binary

 You can get started by downloading the latest release [here](https://github.com/jwhazy/instigator/releases/latest).
 You will need to add Instigator to PATH if you want to use it globally.
-You may also need the Visual C++ Redistributable package (error: VCRUNTIME140.dll was not found.) which can downloaded from Microsoft [here](https://aka.ms/vs/17/release/vc_redist.x64.exe).
+You may also need the Visual C++ Redistributable package (error: VCRUNTIME140.dll was not found) which can downloaded from Microsoft [here](https://aka.ms/vs/17/release/vc_redist.x64.exe).

+Alternatively, using the installer below will also install the Visual C++ Redistributables.

+### Installer
+You can download the latest installer [here](https://github.com/jwhazy/instigator/releases/latest/).

 ## Getting started